A Complete Guide to User Generated Content

 Plus, your social followers are a resource for the rest of your marketing strategies.
 Think of you Instagram followers as potential email subscribers – so they never miss a beat of your content.

-According to a recent eMarketer report, email marketing boasts a median ROI of 122%, which is actually four times higher than the likes of social media or paid search.
+According to a recent Litmus’ 2019 State of email survey, for every $1 that your brands spends on email marketing you can expect £42 return, which is a 31% increase from 2017.
 Now add that to User Generated Content conversion power, and you’ve got your reason for integrating UGC into your email marketing strategy.

 The key takeaway here?
 Email and social media shouldn’t be totally separated.
 This is especially true as experimenting with UGC through email is so simple.